|

 is a prime example of theatrical

 layout design.
-But in order for this
+But in

-disguise the true dimensions of such "stage
+important to disguise the true dimensions of such

-props" - the unhindered view of the shallow
+"stage props" - the unhindered view of

-The deception works as soon as that view is
+The deception works as

-of where exactly the warehouse ends and the
+clear visual perception of where exactly the

-backdrop begins.
+warehouse ends and the backdrop begins.

-This is what stage designers do both in
+This is what stage

-theatres and on film production sets, and in this
+production sets, and in this case the effect is

-case the effect is easily accomplished by adding
+easily accomplished by adding some sprawling

 |